anuragbadoni/atlan-assignment-frontend/README.md

 3. **Test everything** once again on Vercel.
 4. **Record the demo video** and **link it** in the README (if you haven’t done that yet).

-Let me know if you need any further adjustments or if everything is ready for submission! 😄
+This README contains everything you need, and with the placeholders for the screenshots (homepage and performance), you can now just replace them with the actual image links when available.
+Let me know if you need any more adjustments! 😊